mlochbaum/BQN-Musician/src/theory/complement.md

 Apparently Emperor Palpatine's dream catcher is nearing completion, but there are a few properties of the subset relation that can be identified with some effort.
 First, the subset edges are undirected.
 This is because, if A is a subset of B, then transposing both by 6 steps doesn't change this, and taking complements reverses the direction, so the complement at B's location is a subset of a scale at A. Second, transposing both scales without complementing, thus moving around the diagram by rotation, also maintains the subset relationships.
 The reason the diagram isn't 12-way symmetric, other than the edge length distortion, is that I've only drawn an edge if it relates two root-containing scales, that is, in one direction or the other both sides are in the diagram.
 Hopefully that's enough to see that all the edges come from just five classes: diatonic to the same location, diatonic to neighboring diatonic, diatonic to melodic, melodic to neighboring melodic, and harmonic to mirror harmonic.
 A tertian complement always has every one of these its class can, because if it contains the root then so does any superset of it.

-So can does all this crazy scale theory lead to wild scale transformations?
+So does all this crazy scale theory lead to wild scale transformations?
 Here's one try, in just two steps we accomplish the work of two one-note modulations!

 <!--GEN
 ring.DrawThirdsRow -⟜'0'⌾⊑¨ ⟨